Dubai Firm Tied to Trump Posts Loss as Virus Downturn Looms

 Late Saturday, global ratings agency S&P announced it lowered its rating for Damac from B+ to B over the outbreak and the COVID-19 illness it causes.
 It also lowered its ratings for the Dubai real estate juggernaut Emaar Properties, of which the sheikhdom's sovereign wealth fund owns about a third.

-The ratings agency said it expected the fall in residential prices in Dubai will be steeper than previously expected, with “adverse trends” stretching into 2021.
+The ratings agency said it expected the fall in residential prices in Dubai will be steeper than previously forecast, with “adverse trends” stretching into 2021.

 “The outbreak of COVID-19 is adding to the strain on Dubai's already weak real estate market,” S&P said.